tudelft3d/geogeeks/docs/linux/delftblue.md

 # Using the DelftBlue supercomputer

-Special thanks to [Nail Ibrahimli](https://3d.bk.tudelft.nl/nail/) for writing up this blog post.
+!!! note

+    This is taken from from [the blog of Nail Ibrahimli](https://3d.bk.tudelft.nl/nail/tudhpc/).
 This is a great general explanation of everything a geomatics student would need to know to use DelftBlue.

 # Introduction